Stages and symptoms of Parkinson’s disease

 What are your symptoms?

-Symptoms of Parkison’s comprise a long and scary list.
+The list of symptoms of Parkison’s disease is long and scary.
 It’s a good thing they don’t all happen at once.

 I like to savor each one as it comes to me.
 (Always trying to find the positives.
-OK, that’s a stretch.)
+Even when it’s a stretch.)

-This post looks at specific symptoms that may affect hiking.
+This post looks at specific symptoms of Parkinson’s that may affect hiking.

 It’s important to know that each person living with Parkinson’s has a unique set of symptoms.
 There’s no one else exactly like you.